rudolfmard/LULC-translation/README.md

 To download the data, use the following links, uncompress it and store it as indicated above.

+#### All together (recommended)

+Using this [link](https://drive.proton.me/urls/9NSPARVBHG#sdRkPZNng72D), you can download all the data you need to use he package over Europe (so-called EURAT domain).
+The downloaded volume is 45GB and you will need 160GB locally after decompression.
+Due to the large volume of data, we recommend to **download it the day before**.
+The data is already organised as explained earlier.
+In case you want to focus on some specific part of the data, we provide more detailed information on how to download it separately.
+If you download all the data together, you can skip the next subsections of [Data] and go directly to [Check the installation].

 #### Landcovers

   * ECOCLIMAP-SG-ML: link to [version 0.6](https://drive.proton.me/urls/7H7V6K62KG#dxLVsVJJ1IDm) (750 MB)